 5. Don’t Underestimate Communication Skills

-Some people say that communication skills don’t matter when you’re looking for a developer.
-Well, developers also need to be able to express themselves about things like problems that they face or opinions that they disagree with so that they can help steer the project in the right direction.
+Some say that communication skills don’t matter when looking for a developer.
+Well, developers also need to be able to express themselves about problems they face or opinions they disagree with to help steer the project in the right direction.
 Developers don’t have to be public-speaker good at communication, but at least they need to be able to give clear utterances to their opinions.

 6. Set Clear Expectations

 Hires that end up with a messy breakup happen when the employer and the candidate are not on the same page regarding expectations of each other.
 Make these clear right off the bat before both parties pair up.
 For instance, is there the flexibility to work from home, or how often is it allowed?
 Or If you need the hire to be available at some odd hours, this must be established and agreed upon before the contract is signed.